 So how do you build one?
 The Računari re-issue features detailed instructions for building Galaksija 2024, but since the hardware design was still going through final revisions, it doesn’t feature the actual PCB design.
 This is not a problem, since these days we manufacture PCBs from gerbers files, not photocopies from printed magazines (even though maybe we should?).
 PC Press just announced that they are taking orders for Galaksija 2024 kits through their webshop.
 Check racunari.com for more info.

 Unfortunately, due to customs regulations in Serbia, they will only ship domestically (within Serbia) for now.
 There is likely a whole another article to be written about how the 40th anniversary Galaksija struggles with the same problems the original one was built to overcome, but I will leave that for another time.
 For those of you in the EU, the US and elsewhere, I recommend you watch the racunari.com page for announcements on when they might start shipping globally.
 And make sure to check out the racunari.com/galaksija page which features the schematic, the parts list and other downloads.
-It will feature the new ROMs soon, and Voja will be releasing the gerbers as well, so everyone will be able to build one by going to their favorite Chinese PCB manufacturer.
+It will feature the new ROMs soon, and Voja will be releasing the gerbers as well Both the new ROMs and the gerbers files have been released, so everyone can build one by going to their favorite Chinese PCB manufacturer.
 While you wait, make sure you check out the video on PC Press YouTube channel where Dejan Ristanović unboxes a Galaksija 2024!

 Conclusion